penrose/penrose/packages/docs-site/docs/ref/substance/indexed-statements.md

 # Indexed Substance Statements

-The _substance_ language allows users to define indexed expressions that expand into multiple statements.
+The Substance language allows users to define indexed expressions that expand into multiple statements.
 An indexed statement is a single substance statement (as described above) with templated identifiers and an indexing clause.
 A common example is declaring an indexed set of variables:

 ```substance
 Vector v_i for i in [0, 2]
 -- is equivalent to Vector v_0, v_1, v_2
 ```

-Templated identifiers (like `v_i` in the example) are regular _substance_ identifiers consisting alphanumeric characters and underscores, except that the last underscore and the substring following it denote an indexed variable.
+Templated identifiers (like `v_i` in the example) are regular Substance identifiers consisting alphanumeric characters and underscores, except that the last underscore and the substring following it denote an indexed variable.
 In the example, `_i` in `v_i` denotes an index variable `i` taking on the values in the range of `[0, 2]`, i.e. `0, 1, 2`.
 This line of code then gets expanded into three statements `Vector v_0`, `Vector v_1`, and `Vector v_2`.

 :::info
 The phrase `i in [x, y]` for some `x` and `y` requires that `i` is an integer, `i` $\geq$ `x`, and `i` $\leq$ `y`.
 As such, expressions like `Vector v_i for i in [3, 0]` has no effect, since there is no integer `i` that is at least `3` and at most `0`.